Frequently Asked Questions - Arts Education Program

 How do I register my school group (public, private, or homeschool) to attend Arts Education performances at The Paramount?

-For your school group to attend Arts Education performances, you must register through The Paramount Theater’s 2023-24 Season webpage.
+For your school group to attend Arts Education performances, you must register online through The Paramount Theater’s 2023-24 Season webpage.
 There is a separate registration link for Groups smaller than 150 and for Groups larger than 150.

 When does registration begin?

 Orders for all performances may be submitted at any time throughout the season beginning Monday, August 21, 2023.
 Because most performances sell out quickly, early registration is strongly recommended.